WebAssembly/component-model/design/mvp/Explainer.md

 the empty `(variant)` effectively serving as a [empty type] and indicating unreachability.

+#### Definition types

-The remaining 3 type constructors in `deftype` use `valtype` to describe shared-nothing functions, components and component instances:
+The remaining 4 type constructors in `deftype` use `valtype` to describe shared-nothing functions, resources, components, and component instances:

 The `func` type constructor describes a component-level function definition that takes and returns a list of `valtype`.
 In contrast to [`core:functype`],